 - Do not clear the IBM embedded Security Chip while UVM protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - If you clear the Replace the standard Windows logon with UVM's secure logon check box in the Administrator Utility, the system returns to the Windows logon process without UVM logon protection. - You have the option of specifying the maximum number of attempts allowed for typing the correct password for the Windows logon application.
+If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - If you clear the Enable Windows logon replacement check box in the Administrator Utility, the system returns to the Windows logon process without UVM logon protection. - You have the option of specifying the maximum number of attempts allowed for typing the correct password for the Windows logon application.
 This option does not apply to UVM logon protection.
 There is no limit that you can set for the number of attempts allowed for typing the UVM passphrase.